 The Newbury Buddhist Monastery (NBM) is a forest monastery development that is supported by the Buddhist Society of Victoria (BSV).
 With the support from the local community, interstate and overseas, the property was acquired on 7th February 2014.

-NBM is set on a 150-acre lush green pasture amidst the rolling countryside neighbouring the Wombat State Forest in Victoria, Australia.
-Located between Trentham and Blackwood – just 70 minutes from the heart of Melbourne city the magnificent landscape and tranquil surroundings offer an inspiring backdrop for secluded meditation.
+NBM is set on a 150-acre lush pasture amidst the rolling countryside neighbouring the Wombat State Forest in central Victoria, Australia.
+Located between Trentham and Blackwood – just 70 minutes from the heart of Melbourne city, the magnificent landscape and tranquil surroundings offer an inspiring backdrop for secluded meditation.

 NBM is unique as it is only one of a very few Theravadan monasteries in the world and the very first in Victoria to support both Bhikkhu (Buddhist monks) and Bhikkhuni (Buddhist nuns) ordination and practice.
 The monastic training at NBM is based on the early teachings found in the Suttas (the Buddha’s teachings) and Vinaya (monastic discipline) that are shared by all Buddhist traditions.
 Hence, we welcome monastics from all traditions and countries to stay if they have the inclination to follow this practice.

 NBM was officially opened by Venerable Ajahn Brahm on 24th May 2015, and we are happy to report that it is going from strength to strength.

 During the first few years, crucial refurbishments and repairs were made to the existing buildings and basic utilities to provide suitable accommodation for the monastics and trainees.

 As the living conditions to existing buildings had been rendered acceptable, new building developments to support the 4-fold assembly began in 2017.